muhammadarkan01/Skripsi/README.md

 # Skripsi
-Main Underdrag thesis is undered numbered filed, feel free to rerun the program
+Main Undergrad thesis is undered numbered filed, feel free to rerun the program